mike-brown-angi/version-checker-test/README.md

   NAMESPACE     NAME      URL                          READY   STATUS                                                                               AGE flux-system   strimzi   https://strimzi.io/charts/   True    Fetched revision: fe5f69ab3ee9d0810754153212089610d7f136a2a77c00f0784fde74c38e8736   2m28s
 ```
-Now, it knows where to look.
+Now it knows where to look.
 Let's give it something to look for.
 I did the same thing we did with the repos directory for the operators and releases directories.
 Adding *./flux-system/operators-sync.yaml*,  *./flux-system/releases-sync.yaml*, and updating *./flux-system/kustomization.yaml*.

 The *./operators/strimzi-kafka-operator* directory holds the files that define making the namespace, the helm chart install, and the kustomization that keeps an eye on that helm chart definition.

-After checking all of that in, flux deploys all that for us.
+After checking all of that in, flux deploys it all for us.
 ```shell
 ❯ kgea
 NAMESPACE     LAST SEEN   TYPE     REASON   OBJECT                                 MESSAGE